francisashley/shard-docs/README.md

 **The anatomy of an item**

-Each item shares a `name` field and the type of data provided to `content` will determine how the item is treated.
+Each item shares a `name` field and the type of data provided to `content` determins how the item is treated.

 ```typescript
 type item = {